 We designed Slate™ Desktop to run as a desktop application on one computer for one user.
 This single design point generated the breakthroughs in complex, expensive computer systems.
 It’s also responsible for the breakthrough in custom models delivering quality the translator demands.

-On the down side, this design isolates the custom translation models from other computers and translators.
+On the down side, this design isolates the custom translation engines from other computers and translators.
 Server products normally support multiple users but machine translation serves significantly increase costs and complexities.
 Translator teams, agencies and small LSPs simply can not afford to maintain these expensive computer systems.

 If the mountain won’t come to Muhammad